Textile Arts Center is made up of a dedicated team of entrepreneurs, artists, designers, and textile enthusiasts.

 Kelly Valletta - Co-Executive Director

-Kelly Valletta is an artist and experienced art educator and one of the founding team members of TAC.
+Kelly Valletta is an artist, experienced art educator and one of the founding team members of TAC.
 She attended Pratt Institute where she received her Masters in Art Education.
 She believes that the arts can play a vital role in community engagement, and thoroughly enjoys sharing her broad knowledge of art with people of all ages.

 Isa Rodrigues - Co-Executive Director

 Isa Rodrigues is a textile artist and educator from the South of Portugal and one of the founding team members of TAC.
-After receiving her MA in Textile Conservation, Isa moved from Lisboa to New York to work and learn from the ethnographic textile collections of the Metropolitan Museum of Art.
+After receiving her MA in Textile Conservation, Isa moved from Lisbon to New York to work and learn from the ethnographic textile collections of the Metropolitan Museum of Art.
 Isa has been on staff at the Textile Arts Center since 2009, and is the founder and Director of the Sewing Seeds project.
 She likes to experiment with weaving and natural dyes, and her best ideas normally appear to her in dreams.

 Kira Baker Silver - Director of Operations

 Kira Silver has been involved with TAC since 2010.
-Beginning as an intern, she has since become a weaving instructor and has happily been one for the past five years.
+Beginning as an intern, she soon after became a weaving instructor.
 She learned weaving in January 2009 at Oberlin and hasn't stopped since.
 Other than weaving, she runs her business By The Baker, dabbles in screen printing, sewing, some major plant-loving and cat snuggling.
 Her background is in teaching both kids and adults alike, creating displays for Anthropologie and tackling a wide variety of freelance creative opportunities.